Get the advantage!

 You can apply for an early offer to more than 50 Charles Sturt courses across our six regional campuses and online.
 Search the study areas below to see if your Charles Sturt course provides early offers.

-You’ll also need to meet any other entry requirements for your course (as outlined in course admission information) prior to beginning study.
+You’ll also need to meet any other entry requirements for your course (as outlined in course admission information) before starting study.

 Am I eligible to apply for the program?... chevron_right

 The Charles Sturt Advantage early offer program is open to Year 12 students.
 To be eligible for the program, you’ll need to be a school leaver who: